riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

     The mean free path is the average distance an electron travels between successive collisions with ion cores or other scattering centers in a material.
 It is related to the relaxation time ($\tau$) and the electron's velocity ($v_{th}$ or $v_f$) by $\lambda = v \tau$.

 *   **(v) Relaxation time ($\tau$)**
     The relaxation time (or mean free time) is the average time between two successive collisions of a conduction electron in a material.
 When an external electric field is applied, electrons accelerate, but collisions tend to restore them to equilibrium. $\tau$ is the characteristic time for this relaxation process.
 It is a key parameter in determining electrical conductivity.
-(See [Example 7: Relaxation Time in a Metal](../Examples.md#Example%207:%20Relaxation%20Time%20in%20a%20Metal))
+(See [[Examples#example-7:-relaxation-time-in-a-metal|Example 7: Relaxation Time in a Metal]])

 *   **(vi) Mobility ($\mu$)**
     Electron mobility is a measure of how quickly an electron (or hole) can move through a metal or semiconductor under the influence of an electric field.
 It is defined as the magnitude of drift velocity per unit electric field: $\mu = \frac{|\mathbf{v_d}|}{E}$.
 In CFET, $\mu = \frac{e\tau}{m}$.
 Its unit is m$^2$/(V s).